 Meet the Tenants: Music Broth

-Felix is surrounded instruments; there are a large number of guitars, although the library has other instruments too, including a djembe, pianos and even a trombone.
+Felix is surrounded by instruments; there are a large number of guitars, although the library has other instruments too, including a djembe, pianos and even a trombone.

 In June 2018 Music Broth secured space at the Victoria Court Workspaces large enough to safely store their many instruments.

-Memberships are open to organisations, and individuals.
-If you wish to find out more information or join the lending library you can contact Music Broth at email@example.com or through social media on Facebook @MusicbrothGlasgow or Twitter @musicbroth.
+Memberships are open to organisations and individuals.
+If you wish to find out more information or join the lending library, you can contact Music Broth at email@example.com or through social media on Facebook @MusicbrothGlasgow or Twitter @musicbroth.

 If you have an instrument at home which is gathering dust and would make a useful addition to the library, Music Broth are also interested in hearing from you.

-Music Broth rent space from the Govanhill Community Development Trust: If you are interested in renting one of these work spaces please contact Dave Zabiega at Dzabiega[@]govanhillha.org.
+Music Broth rent space from the Govanhill Community Development Trust.
+If you are interested in renting one of these work spaces, please contact Dave Zabiega at Dzabiega[@]govanhillha.org.